 Stopping to reorient ourselves in Christ gives us the perspective we need in the midst of crisis and confusing times.
 Whether you are fearing the Coronavirus pandemic or facing a job loss or navigating other problems in your life, God’s heart is that we look to Him for peace and direction instead of the world around us.
 Had I reflected on any of this before my trip to Costco this week, I probably would have happily surrendered my toilet paper to an old man in need.

 A good friend recently said, “God does not call us to stock up.”
 Instead, He calls us to take stock in His power, peace and provision.
 When everything feels chaotic and panic starts to rise in your soul, the peace of Christ, one of Jesus’ parting gifts that he gave us, is still yours for the taking.
-We have access to a supernatural peace that transcends news reports and viruses and empty shelves at the grocery store.
+We have access to a supernatural peace that transcends news reports and and job loss and relational breakdowns.